Rhodiola rosea has been used for mental and physical fatigue since the time of the Vikings! But is rhodiola rosea a nootropic?

-Adaptogens provide neuroprotective properties from stress hormones, and Ergogenics enhance overall performance.
+Adaptogens provide neuroprotective properties from stress hormones, and ergogenic compounds enhance overall performance.

-The scientific community has been trying to catch up to the world of traditional medicine by improving our understanding of how effective Rhodiola can be, as well as the mechanisms that allow it to work.
+Scientists are still trying to clearly define just how effective rhodiola can be, as well as the mechanisms that allow it to work.

 Rhodiola Rosea Benefits – How does it Work?

-In addition to the well known advantages mentioned above, Rhodiola has been found to provide a lot of other health benefits.
+In addition to the well known advantages mentioned above, rhodiola has been found to have a lot of other health benefits.